 Omega-3 Fatty Acids

-In order to maximize production of DHA and EPA (omega-3 fatty acids), vegans should include good sources of alpha-linolenic acid in their diets such as flaxseed, flaxseed oil, canola oil, tofu, soybeans, and walnuts.
+In order to maximize production of DHA and EPA (omega-3 fatty acids), vegans should include good sources of alpha-linolenic acid in their diets.
+This can include ingredients such as flaxseed, flaxseed oil, canola oil, tofu, soybeans, and walnuts.

 Common Vegan Foods